The Fighter

 Thank God for that damn bell!
 Another minute in the ring with that monster and he’d be lying unconscious on the mat.

-With half swollen eyes, he stumbles over to a corner.
+Eyes half swollen, he stumbles over to a corner.

 It’s not his corner.